Can you eat coffee beans?

 The American Pregnancy Organization says that 200 mg of caffeine a day is the upper limit for pregnant women.
 That comes to around 1-2 cups of coffee, depending on the type of coffee bean.

-But coffee isn’t the only thing we consume with a substantial caffeine content.
+But coffee isn’t the only thing we consume with substantial caffeine content.
 It’s important that you don’t forget to take soft drinks, tea, chocolate, and hot chocolate drinks into account as well.

 Decaffeinated coffee is a good option if you’re a pregnant coffee lover who wants to drink lots of it, without getting too much caffeine.